noi-techpark/it.bz.opendatahub.databrowser/doc/developers/web-components.md

 ### Script loading

 Loading all known Web Components on application startup should be avoided because it affects the performance.
-A better strategy is to leave the decision on when to load a Web Component to the Databrowser App.
+A better strategy is to leave the decision on when to load a Web Component to the Data Browser App.

-For this to work, you must add your Web Component to the facilities provided by the Databrowser app
+For this to work, you must add your Web Component to the facilities provided by the Data Browser app

 1. Add the name under which your Web Component is registered as custom element (= HTML tag name) to the [webComponentRegistry](../../databrowser/src/domain/webComponents/webComponentRegistry.ts) file as new entry for the enum `WebComponent`.
 That way it is easier to reuse the tag name.